yousufjava/OneGlanceApp/README.md

 # One Glance

-**One Glance** is a minimalist health tracking app designed to simplify where your health stands—at a glance.
+**One Glance** is a minimalist health tracking app designed to simplify where your health stands at a glance.

 ---